 Things to do in Uppsala

 A vibrant university city, Uppsala is a fun destination with history and culture aplenty.
 The city's most renowned attraction is the Uppsala Domkyrka, the largest cathedral in Scandinavia, which contains a wealth of history.
-The city also boasts many museums, with the Museum Gustavianum a favourite amongst travellers.
+The destination also boasts many museums, with the Museum Gustavianum a favourite among travellers.

-For book lovers, the university library, Carolina Rediviva, is also a wonderful treat.
-There are many pleasant green lungs in Uppsala, including the Botanical Gardens, the Linnaeus Garden, and the Stadstradgarden.
+For book lovers, the university library, Carolina Rediviva, is a wonderful treat, as well, and there are many pleasant green lungs in Uppsala, including the Botanical Gardens, the Linnaeus Garden, and the Stadstradgarden.
 A short excursion up to the ancient Gamla Uppsala is an absolute must.

-For those planning some serious sightseeing in Uppsala, the Uppsala Card gives travellers free admission to museums and some other attractions, with discounts on others.
-The card also allows free travel on public transport in the city and discounts in some shops and restaurants.
+For those planning some serious sightseeing, the Uppsala Card gives travellers free admission to museums and some other attractions, with discounts on others.
+The card allows free travel on public transport in the city and discounts in some shops and restaurants.

 Gamla Uppsala photo